Notifiable Electrical Work: What Requires Building Control?

 The key distinction is between adding to an existing circuit (generally not notifiable if outside special locations) and installing a new circuit from the consumer unit (always notifiable).
 For example, adding a double socket in a bedroom by running a spur from the existing ring circuit is not notifiable.
 But running a new dedicated circuit from the consumer unit to supply a home office is notifiable, even though the work is in the same room.

-Even when work is not notifiable, it must still comply with BS 7671 and should be accompanied by appropriate documentation (typically a Minor Works Certificate for additions and alterations).
+Even when work is not notifiable, it must still comply with BS 7671 and should be accompanied by appropriate documentation (see our electrical certificates guide for the different certificate types).
 The fact that work does not need building control notification does not mean it can be done to a lower standard.

 Related Course